robtherad/FPL-Analysis/README.md

 ## Usage
-1. Get FPL Data from: https://fantasy.premierleague.com/drf/bootstrap-static
-1b.
-Save data as DataFPL.JSON
+**1.** Get FPL Data from: https://fantasy.premierleague.com/drf/bootstrap-static  and save data as DataFPL.JSON

-2. Get Understat data from 'var playersData' on: https://understat.com/league/EPL 2b.
-Save data as DataUnderstat.JSON
+**2.** Get Understat data from 'var playersData' on: https://understat.com/league/EPL  and save data as DataUnderstat.JSON

-3. Ensure the gameweek variable is up to date in the first few lines of 'fpl.py'.
+**3.** Ensure the gameweek variable is up to date in the first few lines of 'fpl.py'.

-4. If there were no problems there should be 4 CSV files in the same directory as the program.
+**4.** If there were no problems there should be 4 CSV files in the same directory as the program.
 Import each of these files as a new sheet in a google doc spreadsheet.

-5. Make sure to freeze the first row before sorting the data (View > Freeze > 1 Rows)
+**5.** Make sure to freeze the first row before sorting the data (View > Freeze > 1 Rows)

 ## Calculated Stats Info